One of the most effective & truly revealing tools to use in someone’s performance evaluation is a 360° review.

 Basically, input is received from all different people…the employee’s Boss, senior mgmt, direct reports, peers, internal customers…to obtain a more rounded, “universal” appraisal.

-Usually, employees are rated from 1 to 5 in a number of different categories: leadership, working with others, technical expertise, written communications, service provided, etc..
+Usually, employees are rated from 1 to 5 in a number of different categories: leadership, working with others, technical expertise, written & verbal communications, service provided, etc..

 And while the employee’s direct supervisor is ultimately responsible for the final rating/ranking of the person, this 360° review is a wonderful method for obtaining as much relevant feedback as possible.